petgraph/petgraph/README.md

 See [RELEASES][] for a list of changes.
 The minimum supported rust version will only change on major releases.

+## Logo

+The mascot is named "Sir Paul Rustory Graphosaurus" (close friends call him Paul).
+The logo has been created by the talented Aren.

 ## License